JAYAVARTHAN-P/Creation-in-Web-Application-for-Test-Environment/README.md

 ## ALGORITHM
  ### Steps 1:
+ Launch an EC2 instance in AWS using an Amazon Linux 2 AMI with a Security Group allowing HTTP and SSH traffic.
  ### Steps 2:
+ Connect to the instance using SSH and install a web server like Apache.
  ### Steps 3:
+ Create a simple HTML file in the server's default directory.
  ### Steps 4:
+ Enter the content you want to be displayed in the website.
  ### Steps 5:
+ Access the instance's public IP in a browser to verify the HTML page is displayed.
 ## COMMANDS
 ### To install httpd:
 ```